top of page

 Escrow

 Escrow is an important part of a mortgage loan.
-It's like a special account where money is held by a neutral third party.
+It's like a special account where money is held by the lender.
 The purpose of escrow is to protect both the borrower and the lender.

 Usually, escrow is used for things like property taxes and homeowners insurance payments.
 The lender manages the escrow account and makes these payments on behalf of the borrower.
 Many lenders require an escrow account, especially if the borrower doesn't have a big down payment.